waylow/add_camera_rigs/README.md

 This is the control that will translate the camera around.
 By default it will track to the aim control.

 ### Camera_Offset
 This is a child of the Camera control.
-It is a secondary control to enable extra rotation or translation of the actualy camrea without affecting the main control.
+It is a secondary control to enable extra rotation or translation of the camera object without affecting the main control.

 ### Aim
 The camera will point at this control.
 You can also tilt the camera by rotating the Aim on its Y axis.